Shared Task: Large-Scale Machine Translation Evaluation for African Languages

 Compute grants

-In order to facilitate the work on low-resource translation, we encourage participants to apply for compute
+In order to facilitate the work on low-resource translation and mitigate the cost of training and/or

-grants so that GPU compute is less of a barrier for translation research.
-Further information on compute grants
+fine-tuning large models, we will be able to provide Microsoft Azure credits so that GPU compute is less of a barrier for translation research.

 Important dates